duthied/Free-Friendika/doc/Settings.md

 As admin of the node you can also set this flag directly in the database.
 Before doing so, you should be sure you know what you do and have a backup of the database.

+#### Explicit Content

+If you are running a node with explicit content, you can announce this with this option.
+When checked an information flag will be set in the published information about your node.
+(Should *Publish Server Information* be enabled.)

+Additionally a note will be displayed on the registration page for new users.

 ### Advanced

 #### Proxy Configuration Settings